 Optimizing for Local Search: Branded vs Non-Branded Keywords

-46% of all Google searches have local intent.
+That’s right.
+According to Google, about 46% of all Google searches have local intent.
 Part of being found in local searches has to do with optimizing your locations to rank for the right keywords.
 This means knowing which keywords are bringing in the right customers.

 What are Branded Keywords?

 Branded keywords refer to a search query that contains your brand name.
 For example, “Starbucks coffee”.
 Starbucks is the brand name in this search query.

 Users who conduct a branded keyword search are typically already familiar with your brand, They may have already made a purchase from you in the past and intend to make another.

 Non-branded keywords are search queries that don’t contain a brand name.
 For example, “flu shots.”
 You can find flu shots at places like CVS, Walgreens, an urgent care facility, local healthcare clinic, or community center.

 Non-branded keywords are a great way for new customers to find your brand.
 There are also lots more non-branded keywords you can optimize for than branded keywords alone.

 Branded vs Non-Branded Keywords.
 What’s better for Local SEO?

 We get this question all the time.
 When it comes to local search, we can’t stress enough the power of optimizing for non-branded keywords.
 Here’s why: